Do you know how searchers are finding your business online?

 When we use voice search, we're more likely to use a conversational tone than a short phrase in the way we’d type out a text search.

 We’ve explained the difference

-between text search and voice search before as the difference between typing “pizza recipe” on a computer and asking my phone “what’s the best pizza dough recipe?”
+between text search and voice search before as the difference between typing “pizza near me” on a computer and asking my phone “who delivers pizza late at night?”